Angelrita242/Angelrita242/README.md

-I'm Angelrita (Rihrih), a Computer Science & AI student who enjoys turning ideas into working systems.
+I'm Angelrita, a Computer Science & AI student who enjoys turning ideas into working systems.
 I work across software development, data analysis, and machine learning, with a strong focus on hands-on projects.

 🔭 Currently working on